Kapil’s 1976 VW Golf: Wolfsburg wedge with a sharper edge

 Brisbane-based Kapil has a long-held passion for European marques, particularly those of German origin, influenced by numerous Mercedes-Benz models owned by his father during Kapil’s childhood in his native Zimbabwe before the family emigrated to Australia.

-Although Kapil now works in automotive sales management, he's a qualified BMW master technician.
+Although Kapil now works in automotive after-sales management, he's a qualified BMW master technician.
 So, given his appreciation of German cars combined with his mechanical expertise, it’s not surprising he was drawn to Volkswagen’s icon as a restoration project in which he did all the work himself apart from the panels and paint.

 One of many things we like about this car, which has won numerous awards at VW shows, is that Kapil’s modifications have been confined to bolt-on components that enhance performance and appearance without compromising its originality.